Material Safety Data Sheet

 Chemical Stability: Stable under normal temperatures and pressures.

-Conditions to Avoid: Ignition sources, exposure to air, excess heat, electrical sparks.
+Conditions to Avoid: Ignition sources, excess heat, electrical sparks, exposure to flame.

 Hazardous Decomposition Products: Carbon monoxide, carbon dioxide.